sulrich/nvim/README.md

 # overview

-my personal collection of nvim shiz. this is all lua oriented in nature and is only applicable to nvim.  all modules are managed and installed by `Packer`.
+my personal collection of nvim shiz. this is all lua oriented in nature and is only applicable to nvim.  all modules are managed and installed by `lazy.nvim`. note, `lazy.nvim` the dependency tracker and installer, not the LazyNvim editor distribution.

 all of this should reside in `${HOME}/.config/nvim`.